-by assuming agents in the AE have lower risk aversion ( $\gamma_A \leq \gamma_E$ ).
-To focus our results on the role of the AE as the global intermediary, we assume a common discount rate $\rho$ and unit intertemporal elasticity of substitution(EIS).
-The lifetime utility $V{i,0}$ of Country i agents is given by where $f^{i}(\cdot)$ is the aggregator
+Preferences.
+Agents have recursive preferences as in Duffie and Epstein (1992).
+Let γ_i be the risk aversion of agents in Country i.
+Agents in the AE have lower risk aversion ($\gamma_A \leq \gamma_E$), which implies that in equilibrium the AE will generally act as the "global intermediary" (use leverage).8 To focus our results on the role of the AE as the global intermediary, we assume a common discount rate ρ and unit elasticity of intertemporal substitution (EIS).9 The lifetime utility $V{i,0}$ of Country i agents is given by where $f^i(\cdot)$ is the aggregator